 The International Student Data (ISD) form and bank statement are due with all other application materials.
-Please contact the Office of Graduate Admission to request a copy.
+Please download and complete the International Student Data (ISD) form and submit it to the Office of Graduate Admissions.

 US government regulations require that international students show evidence of guaranteed funds to support their tuition and living expenses while studying in the US.
 These funds may be provided by a person other than the student and this may be indicated on the International Student Data (ISD) form.
 Official documentation of the funds, usually in the form of a bank statement, is also required.
 US government regulations prohibit students with F-1 student visas from employment off campus.
 Please click here for a list of acceptable funds.